-Long-term treatments with NSAIDs (non-steroidal anti-inflammatory drugs) have a preventive effect on Alzheimer's disease development (Pierzick and Behl, 2005), but such treatment has no effect or is even detrimental if applied once the disease is in an advanced stage (Lichtenstein et al., 2010).
-These ambivalent effects may be due to the dual role of neuroinflammation and to its complexity.
+Long-term treatments with NSAIDs (non-steroidal anti-inflammatory drugs) have a preventive effect on Alzheimer's disease development (Pierrzick and Behl, 2005), but such treatment has no effect or is even detrimental if administered once the disease is at an advanced stage (Lichtenstein et al., 2010).
+This may be due to the dual protective/destructive effects of neuroinflammation and to its complexity.

 Serum Pb level negatively correlates with verbal memory score, but not with abnormal cognition in Alzheimer's disease (Park et al., 2014).
-Estimates of exposure are uncertain in epidemiological studies, because of the the long latency period between putative exposures during early life and late onset of Alzheimer's disease, even though bone Pb content is an accurate measure of historical Pb exposure in adults (Bakulski et al., 2012).
+Epidemiologic studies are not well-suited to accommodate the long latency period between exposures during early life and late onset of Alzheimer's disease, even if bone Pb content is an accurate measurement of historical Pb exposure in adult (Bakulski et al., 2012).

-In addition to neuroinflammation or associated to neuroinflammation, other mechanisms may be involved in neurodegeneration with Abeta and tau accumulation: Pb-induced epigenetic modifications of genes involved in the amyloid cascade or tau expression may participate to the accumulation of Abeta and tau accumulation following developmental exposure to Pb (Zawia and Basha, 2005; Basha and Reddy, 2010).
-Also oxidative damage to DNA was shown to be involved in delayed effects observed in old rats (PD 600), if exposed early postnatally (PD 1 to 20) (Bolin et al., 2006).
+Besides neuroinflammation or effects associated with neuroinflammation, other mechanisms may be involved in neurodegeneration with Abeta and tau accumulation: Pb-induced epigenetic modifications of genes involved in the amyloid cascade or tau expression may contribute to the accumulation of Abeta and tau accumulation following developmental exposure to Pb (Zawia and Basha, 2005; Basha and Reddy, 2010).
+Also oxidative damage to DNA was shown to be involved in delayed effects observed in old rats (PD 600), if exposed early postnatally (PD 1 to 20) (Bolin et al., 2006)